moonbuggy/docker-dnsmasq-updater/README.md

                         server
   -r COMMAND, --remote_cmd COMMAND
-                        the update command to execute on the dnsmasq server -t FILE, --temp_file FILE
+                        the update command to execute on the dnsmasq server -t SECONDS, --delay SECONDS
-                        the local file (including path) for temporary hosts file (default '/run/dnsmasq-updater/hosts.temp') --ready_fd INT        set to an integer file descriptor to enable signalling readiness by writing a new line to that file descriptor (default 'False')
+                        delay for writes to the dnsmasq server (default '10') --ready_fd INT        set to an integer to enable signalling readiness by writing a newline to that integer file descriptor
 ```

 Any command line parameters take precedence over settings in `dnsmasq_updater.conf`.

 The SSH connection requires either a login/password combination or a login/key combination.
 If using a key that is encrypted any password parameter supplied will be used for the key, not the login name.

+The write delay (`--delay`) is useful because in some cases we expect to see multiple events in reasonably rapid succession, such as when a container is re-started or multiple containers are started together as part of a stack.
+The remote hosts file will be updated _\<delay> seconds_ after the last change to the script's local copy of hosts file.
+Set this to `0` to disable the delay.

+There's a hidden `--local_write_delay` argument, similar to `--delay`, which mediates the delay from a Docker event triggering a change to the local hosts file being written.
+This is useful during extremely rapid changes to the hosts configuration, primarily during dnsmasq-updater's startup/initilazation as it actively scans for containers to populate an empty dataset.
+This defaults to `3` and can disabled by `0`.

 ## Setup